devsecblueprint/devsecblueprint/docs/blueprint/ssdlc-and-sdlc.md

 5. **Deployment**: Releasing the software to production environments.
 6. **Maintenance**: Ongoing updates and fixes post-release.

-The downside to this process is that there is no security backed into any of phases.
-Formally known as the traditional SDLC, when developers follow this model, security is often treated as an afterthought and addressed only in the testing or deployment stages.
+The downside to this process is that there is no security baked into any of phases.
+Formally known as the traditional SDLC, when developers follow this model, security is often treated as an afterthought and addressed after the deployment stage and _well_ into the maintenance stage.
 This reactive approach can result in security issues being discovered late, which can be quite costly and disruptive to fix overtime.
 So, when you're developing applications of any kind, keep this in mind.

 ## The Secure SDLC